Why Vancouver is letting go of green lawns

 On a late August evening nearing sunset, Ms Bidinost and Susie Butler, a visitor from England, sat on white lawn chairs at downtown's Sunset Beach admiring the ocean view, which was partially obstructed by the hazy skies caused by the recent fires in the province's interior.

-The smoky backdrop and a sea of dead grass didn't seem to deter the smiling tourist.
+The smoky backdrop and a sea of dead grass did not seem to deter the smiling tourist.

 "It is a magical place - there's just no place quite like Vancouver," Ms Butler said.
 "So much open space and normally, you can see the mountains plenty."